GarfAbh/Master-Thesis/LOGBOOK.md

 After that being done, think about the next step and what's the relevant part to do.

+The script is done and work perfectly well some improvement are possible (TODO).
+But at this point now i have to familiarize my self with the code it self and find how i can provide my own code runing what i need using OSRM.
+After that check if some other tool for some other needed objectives exist or not.

 ### Relevant link :
 <https://github.com/Project-OSRM/osrm-backend/wiki/Running-OSRM>